Transfer-Entropy-Regularized Markov Decision Processes: Derivation of Main Results

-Although the variables $\nu^T$ and $q^T$ must satisfy the constraint \eqref{eqdefnu}, it will be convenient in the sequel to consider \eqref{eqfvuq} as a function of $\nu^T$ and $q^T$ by temporarily forgetting the equality constraint \eqref{eqdefnu}.
-This is possible because of the following result, which is essentially due to Blahut \cite[Theorem 4(b)]{blahut1972computation}, stating that the identity \eqref{eqdefnu} will be automatically satisfied by any local minimizer $(\nu^T, q^T)$ of $f$. \begin{lem} Let $q^T\in X_q$ be fixed.
+{\updnew Notice that we consider \eqref{eqfvuq} as a function of $\nu^T$ and $q^T$, which turns out to be convenient in order to view Algorithm~\ref{alg1} as a two-block BCD algorithm.
+Our problem is to minimize $f(\nu^T, q^T)$ over $\mathcal{X}_\nu\times\mathcal{X}_q$ subject to the equality constraint \eqref{eqdefnu}.
+However, the following result states that \eqref{eqdefnu} will be automatically satisfied by a coordinate-wise minimizer $\nu^T$ of $f(\nu^T, q^T)$ for a fixed $q^T$. } \begin{lem}\cite[Theorem 4(b)]{blahut1972computation} Let $q^T\in X_q$ be fixed.
 Then

 is a convex optimization problem with respect to $\nu^T$, and an optimal solution is given by \eqref{eqdefnu}. \end{lem}